 I absolutely love the Tone Trainer, that I whole-heartedly recommend you try out.

-The exercises are standard exercises, but effective to really integrate vocabulary through repetition (especially the handwriting ones!).
+The exercises are standard exercises, but effective in really integrating vocabulary through repetition (especially the handwriting ones!).

-The fact that we can practice the writing and speaking aspect of the language is a strong advantage as it is not available on every apps.
+The fact that we can practice the writing and speaking aspects of the language is a strong advantage as it is not available on every app.

 TOP TIP – If you are of an advanced level, go to dictionary and check the words you already know.
 It will help better improve the user experience and tailor your exercises to your level.

-Using Dong Chinese for the first time you might think the layout and general design of the app is a bit outdated, but don’t be fooled by the looks, there are some hidden gems here.
+Using Dong Chinese for the first time you might think the layout and general design of the app are a bit outdated.
+But don’t be fooled by the looks, there are some hidden gems here.

 It is also important to keep in mind that Dong Chinese is still currently under development, and the team is working hard on many improvements at the moment.
 Check their Roadmap here.